 Pro’s: Collects high-resolution video of fish behavior in all riverine conditions—light, dark, murky.
 Works best with large juvenile to adult fishes.
 Software tools allow for analyses of imagery, such as image enhancement and onscreen measurements.

 Limitations: Collects a large amount of data and requires significant hard disk space.
 Video content must be reviewed and analyzed.
 Doesn’t work as well in noisy or aerated conditions.
-To buy the camera outright is over $80,000, but utilizing FISHBIO’s own system is a more cost effective solution.
+The units are also expensive.

 Based on Dual-Frequency Identification Sonar (DIDSON) technology, the ARIS is the most cutting-edge hydro-acoustic sampling method available today.
 The ARIS camera can produce near-video-quality imagery in high turbidity and zero-light conditions because the camera uses sound waves instead of light waves to “see” underwater.
 Sophisticated software created by Sound Metrics Inc. not only processes the echolocation data into a visual image, but also allows the camera user to retrieve range and size information from the footage with a simple click of the mouse.
 We’ve used both ARIS and DIDSON technology in our research at FISHBIO.
 We’ve produced a video reviewing the latest camera and detailing one of our new mobile mounts.
 We also have an example video of how we’ve combined standard video with the ARIS.